 A federal court in New York granted a stay against President Donald Trump’s executive order halting entry of immigrants from seven predominantly Muslim countries, the American Civil Liberties Union confirmed Saturday night.

-The stay, issued by federal Judge Ann Donnelly in Brooklyn Saturday night, prevents the government from deporting immigrants who are currently being detained at U.S. airports.
+The stay, issued by federal Judge Ann Donnelly in Brooklyn late Saturday, prevents the government from deporting immigrants who are currently being detained at U.S. airports.
 The ACLU estimated there were 100 to 200 people detained at airports across the country on Saturday, blocked from entering the country by the executive order.

 Darweesh worked in Iraq as an interpreter, engineer and contractor for the U.S. government between 2003 and 2013.
 He was released from the airport on Saturday afternoon.
 Alshawi was still being held there when the stay was granted.
 His wife and children are living in Houston, Texas, according to the complaint.